SENDI VARTANOVI

 Biography

-Currently based in the United States, Ms. Vartanovi holds leadership positions with several distinguished ensembles: Associate Concertmaster of the Philadelphia Virtuosi Chamber Orchestra, Second Concertmaster of the Triumph Sinfonietta, and First Section Violinist with Symphony in C and the New Jersey Capital Philharmonic.
-She has previously served as Concertmaster and Associate Concertmaster of internationally respected orchestras, including the Tsinandali Festival Orchestra, Georgian Sinfonietta, and Djansugh Kakhidze Symphony Orchestra, where she has also been invited as a soloist on multiple occasions.
-She has performed under the batons of Gianandrea Noseda, Matthias Foremni, Lahav Shani, Jukka-Pekka Saraste, and Claudio Vandelli, among other prominent conductors.
+Currently based in the United States, Ms. Vartanovi serves as Associate Concertmaster of the Philadelphia Virtuosi Chamber Orchestra.
+She is also a former First Section Violinist with Symphony in C and the New Jersey Capital Philharmonic.
+She previously held leadership roles with internationally acclaimed ensembles including the Tsinandali Festival Orchestra, Georgian Sinfonietta, and the Jansugh Kakhidze Symphony Orchestra, where she also appeared as a featured soloist.

-As co-founder of the award-winning VART Duo, she has led the ensemble to national recognition and forthcoming engagements throughout California and beyond.
+As co-founder of the award-winning VART Duo, she has led the ensemble to national recognition for its refinement, expressivity, and powerful storytelling through music.

-Her musical training includes full-scholarship invitations from Europe’s most prestigious conservatories—including the Sibelius Academy (Finland), the Royal Academy of Music (Denmark), and the Academy of Music (Norway).
-Choosing to refine her artistry under the legendary violinist and conductor Dr. Eduard Schmieder, she moved to the United States specifically to study with him at Temple University’s Boyer College of Music and Dance.
-Dr. Schmieder, described by Lord Yehudi Menuhin as “one of the outstanding teachers and exceptional violinists” of his time, became a pivotal mentor shaping her musical voice.
+Her musical education began in Georgia and continued across Europe on full scholarships to leading conservatories, including invitations from the Sibelius Academy (Finland), Royal Academy of Music (Denmark), and Academy of Music (Norway).
+She later moved to the United States to study under the legendary violinist and conductor Dr. Eduard Schmieder at Temple University’s Boyer College of Music and Dance, whom Lord Yehudi Menuhin described as “one of the outstanding teachers and exceptional violinists of our time.”

-Her mission is captured in her guiding phrase:
+Her artistic mission is captured in her guiding phrase:

-For Sendi Vartanovi, music is more than performance—it is presence, empathy, and the sound of the soul in bloom.
+For Sendi Vartanovi, music is not merely performance—it is presence, empathy, and the sound of the soul in bloom.